 It looks like you have an older browser that is not supported by this site.
 Please click here to update.

 IHCA/INCAL’s Senior Living Award program recognizes professionals in skilled nursing facilities and assisted living communities across the state of Indiana for their exemplary contribution and unwavering commitment to delivering quality care.
-We’re pleased to congratulate the recipients of the 2021 Senior Living Awards.
-We are so proud of these long-term care heroes for their relentless drive and sheer passion to enhance resident experiences despite the most challenging situations presented by the ongoing COVID-19 pandemic.
+We’re pleased to congratulate the recipients of the 2023 Senior Living Awards.
+We are so proud of these long-term care heroes for their relentless drive and sheer passion to enhance resident experiences.